-I can’t believe you’ve made it this far reading.
-Congratulations.
-Now it’s time to finally, finally break apart a piece of this masterpiece of apple bread.
+It’s time to finally, finally break apart a piece of this masterpiece of a healthy apple bread.

-Once you ate all your could eat it’s time to store it.
-If you think you will finish the bread the next day I recommend storing it in a paper bag on the kitchen counter.
-That way it stays crispy.
-However, bread dries out by the end of day two.
-If you know you won’t be able to finish it by day two I recommend storing it in a paper bag and then plastic bag on top and tie a tight knot then store in the fridge.
-Since this Artisan Apple Bread contains fresh apples it shouldn’t be stored on the kitchen counter for too many days.
+Once you ate all you could eat it’s time to store it.
+Put it in a paper bag and leave on the kitchen counter if you’ll finish it the same day.
+OR place in a paper bag and then plastic bag and place in the fridge.
+Since this Apple Yeast Bread contains fresh apples it shouldn’t be stored on the kitchen counter for too many days.
 Store it in the fridge from day 2 onward.

 Phew.
 Are you ready to make bread now?